spotsnel-gaming/private-foundryvtt-server/README.md

 **Fight goblins, not unwelcome guests!**

-Private Foundry VTT server using caddy-tailscale
+Private Foundry VTT server using Caddy and [Tailscale](https://tailscale.com).

+This container image enables you to run a private Foundry VTT with an emphasis on simplicity.
+It uses Tailscale to expose this as a private service on a Tailnet.
+Instead of fighting configuration and passwords, you can focus on gaming and fighting goblins.

 ![](./screenshot.jpg)